lawrennd/old_talks/_data-science/includes/societal-effects.md

 * This change of dynamics gives us the modern and emerging domain of data science }

-\notes{The main phenomenon we see across the board is the shift in dynamic from the direct pathway between human and data, as traditionally mediated by classical statistcs, to a new flow of information via the computer.
+\notes{The main phenomenon we see across the board is the shift in dynamic from the direct pathway between human and data, as traditionally mediated by classical statistics, to a new flow of information via the computer.
 This change of dynamics gives us the modern and emerging domain of *data science*, where the interactions between human and data are mediated by the machine.}

 \endif